Low-Rank Tucker Approximation of a Tensor From Streaming Data: Algorithms for Tucker approximation

 The \emph{factor sketch} $\mathbf{V}_n$ captures the span of the mode-$n$ fibers of $\T{X}$ for each $n \in [N]$, while the \emph{core sketch} $\T{H}$ contains information about the interaction between different modes.
 See \cref{alg:tensor_sketch} for pseudocode.

-To produce a rank $\V{r} = \{r_1, \ldots, r_N\}$ Tucker approximation of $\T{X}$, choose sketch size parameters $\V{k} = (k_1, \dots, k_N) \geq \V{r}$ and $\V{s} = (s_1, \dots, s_N) \geq \V{k}$.
+To produce a rank $\V{r} = \{r_1, \ldots, r_N\}$ Tucker approximation of $\T{X}$, choose sketch size parameters $\V{k} = (k_1, \dots, k_N) \succeq \V{r}$ and $\V{s} = (s_1, \dots, s_N) \succeq \V{k}$.
 (Vector inequalities hold elementwise.)
 Our approximation guarantees depend closely on the parameters $\V{k}$ and $\V{s}$.
 As a rule of thumb, we suggest selecting $\mathbf{s} = 2 \mathbf{k}+1$, as the theory requires $\mathbf{s} \succ 2\mathbf{k}$, and choosing $\mathbf{k}$ as large as possible given storage limitations.

-The sketches $\mathbf{V}_n$ and $\T{H}$ are linear functions of the original tensor, so we can compute the sketches in a single pass over the tensor $\T{X}$.
+The sketches $\mathbf{V}_n$ and $\T{H}$ are linear functions of the original tensor $\T{X}$ and so can be computed in a single pass over $\T{X}$.
 Linearity enables easy computation of the sketch even \ifdefined \issupplement in the streaming model or distributed model (see supplement for details). \else in the streaming model (\cref{alg:linear_update}) or distributed model (\cref{alg:sketch_distributed}). \fi Storing the sketches requires memory $\sum_{n=1}^N I_n\cdot k_n + \Pi_{i = 1}^N s_n $: much less than the full tensor.

 \begin{remark} The DRMs $\mathbf{\Omega}_n \in \mathbb{R}^{I_{(-n)} \times k_n}$ are large---much larger than the size of the Tucker factorization we seek!
-Even using a low memory mapping such as the SSRFT and sparse random map, the storage cost required grows as $\mathcal{O}(I_{(-n)})$.
+Even using a low memory mapping such as the SSRFT and sparse random map, the storage required grows as $\mathcal{O}(I_{(-n)})$.
 However, we do not need to store these matrices.
 Instead, we can generate (and regenerate) them as needed using a (stored) random seed.\footnote{ Our theory assumes the DRMs are random, whereas our experiments use pseudorandom numbers.
-In fact, for many pseudorandom number generators it is NP hard to determine whether the output is random or pseudorandom \cite{arora2009computational}.
+In fact, for many pseudorandom number generators it is \textsf{NP}-hard to determine whether the output is random or pseudorandom \cite{arora2009computational}.
 In particular, we expect both to perform similarly for tensor approximation. } \end{remark}